mozilla/nunjucks/CONTRIBUTING.md

 ## Purpose

-Nunjucks has the following purpose:
+Govjucks has the following purpose:

 * Aim for templating feature parity with Jinja2.
 * Aim for templating feature parity with Twig, but only when not conflicting with Jinja2 parity.